apache/tvm-rfcs/rfcs/0039-buffer-physical-layout.md

     - If a series of nested loops contains a `cache_read` or `cache_write` stage, can these be recognized and reordered?

-  - Option 3: Expose the `reorder_split` definition to be used as part of a schedule definition.
+  - Option 3: Expose the transformed axes to be used as part of a schedule definition.
+In TE, the return value from `AA = s[A].transform_layout(...)` would be a tensor, and the transformed axes `AA.op.axis` can then be used for the remainder of the schedule.

     This would allow the greatest flexibility, but would make the schedule dependent on the transformed layout, beyond the one